 That is certainly not necessary.
 You can mix in core exercises throughout your workout; it's never a bad idea to mix extra core work into your week.
-But, don't just focus on abdominal exercises like sit-ups.
-Think about hip mobility, shoulder girdle movements, and lower and upper back exercises and stretches.
+But don't just focus on abdominal exercises, such as sit-ups.
+Think about hip mobility, shoulder girdle movements, and lower- and upper-back exercises and stretches.

 Exercising your core involves a lot more than just ab workouts, as you noticed in the two programs you are using.
-In fact, I personally like to rest with core exercises.
-Some of my favorites involve the TRX (TRX rollouts and atomic pushups), plank pose, and old school ab exercises that that work the hips like flutterkicks, leg levers, and more.
+In fact, I like to rest with core exercises.
+Some of my favorites involve the TRX (TRX rollouts and atomic push-ups), plank pose and old-school ab exercises that work the hips, such as flutter kicks, leg levers and more.